bculler17/Flask_Dashboard-OracleSummary/README.md

 The Diskgroup information is automatically populated by a script that is not my own, so it is not listed here.

-How to Remove a Server or Database from the Dashboard To remove a server or database from the dashboard, simply set status='INACTIVE':
+How to Remove a Server or Database from the Dashboard:

+To remove a server or database from the dashboard, simply set status='INACTIVE'.

 To Remove a Server: